Dictionary: letter C

 - We need to crack down on youth offenders with heavy penalties and teach them respect for other people.

 - Ever since September 11th the Saudi government has been under pressure to crack down on extremist groups.

-2 cut [cut something down] (tree, forest) make something fall to the ground by cutting it.
+2 cut [cut something down] (tree, forest) make something fall to the ground by cutting it

 - The tree was damaged in the storm so they had to cut it down.

 - For years, the country was part of the soviet union and was cut off from the rest of europe.